As surprising as this may be, glasses make you smart. At least, they make you seem smarter to others…

 “Why do you think I am smarter than you?”, I asked, and there was quiet.
 Then one of them said, “Because of your glasses.”

-They all looked at each other as if they were happy they had figured something out.
+They all looked at each other happily, as if they had figured something out.
 The glasses!
 Yes, that was another thing that made us different.
 I was the only person with glasses in the whole place.

 “What about the glasses?”, I asked, very surprised.